mn13/zeroclaw/docs/architecture/docker.md

    - Missing containers are created from the `ZCGW_DOCKER_IMAGE`.
    - Containers are started or stopped based on `desired_state`.
 3. The health check loop starts, pinging all agent instances every 30 seconds.
+4. The web container starts nginx, serving the SPA on port 3000 and proxying API/WS requests to the gateway on port 8080.

 ### Agent Container Lifecycle